 Prevent home break-ins by using the Rampart, an easy-to-deploy door security brace.
-No one can open your front door or any inward-swinging door in your house when you secure it with Rampart.
+No one can open your front door or any inward-swinging door in your house when you secure it with Rampart door security bar.

-With its unique design, the Rampart is easy to install without the need for complicated instructions.
+With its unique design, the Rampart door bar is easy to install on your entry door without the need for complicated instructions.
 Simply slip the top handle under your doorknob and secure it in its place.
 It works in any type of door openers, including handles and hooks.

 Once the top handle is on the doorknob and the bottom is secured, the door barricade locks it in place.
 Even if the intruder has door lock picking tools (or if you left your door unlocked), they wouldn't be able to open the door.

 The Rampart's bottom is made of a particular type of rubber that works effectively for multiple kinds of surfaces such as carpet, wood, tile, and linoleum.
 It works as a door jammer.
-It uses counterpressure that prevents the door from opening even when it's kicked in.
+It uses counterpressure that prevents the door from opening or the door frames from breaking even when it's kicked in.

-If you're a business owner, get the Rampart for your store's inventory supply door and office doors.
-Some of the backdoors of retail shops may be inward-swinging doors.
-If that's the one you have, get the Rampart to secure it from possible burglary.
+If you're a business owner, get the Rampart security door bar for your store's inventory supply door and office doors.
+You may have a back door in your retail shop that is an inward-swinging door.
+If that's the case, get the Rampart to secure your door from possible burglary.